Haus-A-Rest

 xxxxxxxxxxxxx

-Nichola, Has been busy evolving her practice to become more ephemeral and sustainable, and with that in mind has started to develop new materials with ephemeral materials.
+Nichola has been busy evolving her practice to become more ephemeral and sustainable, and with that in mind has started to develop new ephemeral materials; these can be seen on her website.
+She has also contributed to this month’s writers’ corner.

 @nicholarodgers.artist , BA, Mlitt Painting & Sculpture